dbabbs/xyz-hls/index.md

 });

 async function onMapClick() {
+   //We will write code in here later...
 }
 ```

 The above code initiates the Leaflet map with a Tangram vector layer.
 Don't try to run the project yet--it is still missing some components.

-Additionally, be sure replace `HERE-APP-ID` and `HERE-APP-CODE` with your own credentials obtained on the [HERE Developer Portal](https://developer.here.com)
+Additionally, be sure replace `HERE-APP-ID` and `HERE-APP-CODE` with your own credentials obtained on the [HERE Developer Portal](https://developer.here.com).

-At this point, you should have created four files in your project directory:
-* `index.html`
-* `index.js`
-* `style.css`
-* `polyline-animation.js`

 ## Configuring the Tangram layer

 *Duration is 5 min*

 So far, we've uploaded data to the XYZ Space and carved out our web application's basic code skeleton.
-In this section, we'll focus on getting getting our Leaflet/Tangram map up and running.
+In this section, we'll focus on getting our Leaflet/Tangram map up and running.

 Go ahead and create a new file `scene.yaml`.
 A YAML scene file is a file Tangram uses to interpret map styling rules.
 In this file, we'll be configuring styling rules that not only style cartography objects like parks, roads and builings, but also our very own drinking fountain data.